What is GraphQL?

 What is a GraphQL Mutation?

-A GraphQL mutation is used to modify data in the data source, whether that be an insert, update or delete operation.
+A GraphQL mutation is used to create and modify data in the data source, whether that be an insert, update or delete operation.
 Mutations are defined as part of the schema.

 What is a GraphQL Subscription?